MotorCityCobra/face_ripper_9000/README.md

 video when you start it again.

 The script can read videos other than mp4s.
 Just do a find and replace in the script to your extension, like mp4 to mkv.
 Best to use mp4s ripped from YouTube.
-Use a third party YouTube video downloader sites or apps to grab dozen(s) of 1080p videos starring the target face.
+Use YouTube video downloader sites or apps to grab dozen(s) of 1080p videos starring the target face.

 # Dependancies
 numpy